Chronic Depression: Feeling Down

 Physical illness

 Many types of physical illnesses can cause depression.
 For example, people with heart disease or a previous heart attack are at an increased risk for depression.
 John Hopkins Medicine reports that one in five people will have a depressive episode after a heart attack.
+Other medical conditions that can play a role in depression include diabetes, bacterial infections, osteoporosis, and dementia.

 Chronic depression is also more likely to occur in individuals with chronic physical illnesses.
 For example, chronic pain and depression have been found to co-occur in older individuals with pain.
 Although pain alleviation may help these individuals, some research shows that depression can cause worsened pain.
+For individuals with physical conditions that cause them to be confined to their residence, home health care that involves psychological treatment can help prevent symptoms of chronic depression from worsening.

-Treatment options for chronic depression
+Treatment options

 If you believe you may be living with chronic depression, talking to a doctor and getting professional help may be the first step.
 If you’re looking for immediate answers, you might also take an online screening and bring the results to your appointment with your provider.

 Although an online test result is not a medical diagnosis, it may offer insight into the symptoms you’re experiencing.
 Once you receive an accurate diagnosis from your doctor, they can discuss your treatment options with you, which may include antidepressants and psychotherapy.
+In cases of treatment-resistant depression, a provider may also suggest electroconvulsive therapy (ECT).
+Additionally, they can help you find a doctor or other professional who specializes in long-term forms of depression.

-• Exercise And Healthy Eating: Exercise releases endorphins, and a healthy diet offers essential vitamins and nutrients to the body.
+- Exercise and healthy eating: Exercise releases endorphins, and a healthy diet offers essential vitamins and nutrients to the body.

-• Sleep Hygiene: Sleep hygiene can mean getting seven to nine hours of sleep each night, going to bed and waking up at the same time each day, cutting electronic use before bed, and not drinking caffeine after 2 pm.
+- Sleep hygiene: Sleep hygiene can mean getting seven to nine hours of sleep each night, going to bed and waking up at the same time each day, cutting electronic use before bed, and not drinking caffeine after 2 pm.

-• Stress Reduction: Stress reduction techniques can include deep breathing, meditation, progressive muscle relaxation, and guided imagery, among others.
+- Stress reduction: Stress reduction techniques can include deep breathing, meditation, progressive muscle relaxation, and guided imagery, among others.

-• Social Activities: Social activities can include joining a support group, going to a club, or talking to someone new at work.
+- Social activities: Social activities can include joining a support group, going to a club, or talking to someone new at work.

-• Coping Techniques: Coping techniques can involve yoga, journaling, eating healthy foods, going for a walk, and other interactive and healthy self-care practices.
+- Coping techniques: Coping techniques can involve yoga, journaling, eating healthy foods, going for a walk, and other interactive and healthy self-care practices.

 When you are living with symptoms of a depressive disorder, you may believe you are isolated and alone, especially if you do not have a support system.
 However, you are not alone.
 Millions of people live with depressive disorders and find relief from symptoms with the help of a professional.
 With therapy, you can learn strategies to manage your symptoms and discover tools that may improve your quality of life.

 You can choose from several options when seeking therapy, including online therapy through platforms like BetterHelp.
 People with depression often struggle with finding the energy to attend in-person appointments regularly.
 With an online platform, you can connect with a provider from home.
 In addition, if you’re not motivated to attend therapy, you can choose between phone, video, or chat sessions.
-Chat sessions may be more accessible if you’re not up to talking with your therapist verbally.
+Chat sessions may be more available if you’re not up to talking with your therapist verbally.

 Research also supports the efficacy of online therapeutic interventions in treating depression.
 In a study published in JAMA Psychiatry, an extensive review revealed that people living with a depressive disorder who received internet-based cognitive behavioral therapy (ICBT) showed improved symptoms.
 Researchers also reported the treatment cost less while reaching a more diverse and significant number of people.